Lissy93/dashy/docs/developing.md

 ### Environment Modes
-Both the Node app and Vue app supports several environments: `production`, `development` and `test`.
-You can set the environment using the `NODE_ENV` variable (either with your OS, in the Docker script or in an `.env` file - see [Environmental Variables](#environmental-variables) above).
+You can set the environment using the `NODE_ENV` variable.

-The production environment will build the app in full, minifying and streamlining all assets.
-This means that building takes longer, but the app will then run faster.
-Whereas the dev environment creates a webpack configuration which enables HMR, doesn't hash assets or create vendor bundles in order to allow for fast re-builds when running a dev server.
-It supports sourcemaps and other debugging tools, re-compiles and reloads quickly but is not optimized, and so the app will not be as snappy as it could be.
-The test environment is intended for test running servers, it ignores assets that aren't needed for testing, and focuses on running all the E2E, regression and unit tests.
-For more information, see [Vue CLI Environment Modes](https://cli.vuejs.org/guide/mode-and-env.html#modes).
+The correct environment will be selected based on the script you run by default The following environments are supported.

-By default:
+- `production`
-- `production` is used by `yarn build` (or `vue-cli-service build`) and `yarn build-and-start` and `yarn pm2-start`
+- `development`
-- `development` is used by `yarn dev` (or `vue-cli-service serve`)
+- `test`

-- `test` is used by `yarn test` (or `vue-cli-service test:unit`)
+For more info, see [Vue CLI Environment Modes](https://cli.vuejs.org/guide/mode-and-env.html#modes).

 ---